 The first step is to determine whether the court has jurisdiction and which law will apply.
 The courts in British Columbia assume jurisdiction if the deceased was domiciled in British Columbia or had assets in British Columbia at the date of death.
-The exception is if the deceased was an Indigenous person, registered as an Indian, in which case the estate may be probated through the Indian Act, R.S.C.
-1985, c.
-I-5.
+The exception is if the deceased was an Indigenous person who was registered or entitled to be registered under the Indian Act and who died ordinarily resident on a reserve.
+In this case, the administration of the estate will be governed by the Indian Act, and Indigenous Services Canada (in the provinces) or Crown-Indigenous Relations and Northern Affairs Canada (in the Yukon and Northwest Territories) has jurisdiction over the administration of the estate and the issuance of representation grants.

 In most circumstances, probate is applied for where the deceased was domiciled.
-The domicile of the deceased at the date of death determines several issues, including the applicability of tax legislation, devolution of movables (typically personal property), and proceedings to vary wills under Division 6 of Part 4 of WESA.
+The domicile of the deceased at the date of death determines several issues, including the applicability of tax legislation, devolution of movables

+(typically personal property), and proceedings to vary wills under Division 6 of Part 4 of WESA.